kelvintaywl/computer-says-no/README.md

 Have an opinion?
 Perhaps, a best practice you know of?

-Please feel free to submit a [pull request](https://github.com/kelvintaywl/computer-says-no/pulls) or [issue](https://github.com/kelvintaywl/computer-says-no/issues)!
+Please feel free to share via a [pull request](https://github.com/kelvintaywl/computer-says-no/pulls) or [issue](https://github.com/kelvintaywl/computer-says-no/issues)!

-Thanks for being awesome! :thumbsup:
+Thanks for being awesome! :raised_hands:

 The more informed we are, as fellow engineers, the better we become at our craft :beers: